 Repeatedly calling the dog may burn the command.
 Your puppy may decide it's irrelevant.
 This is known as 'learned irrelevance.
 The dog learns that being called is no big deal.

 If your dog has a history of hearing 'Four Pence come!' and goes on tracking smells and taking off, you may need to start fresh and create a new cue.
 Should you continue to use the burnt cue the results will likely stay the same.

 Whenever you forget to reward your dog when he comes to you on cue, you’re not delivering all the necessary incentives for obedience.
 During training praise your dog.
 Offer genuine affection when you are teaching your Beagle Puppy to come when you call and give treats immediately when he comes to you.

 This comes about when you’re furious because he’s doing something you don’t want him to do.
 If “come” becomes associated with anger and accompanied immediately with a scolding or some form of punishment, the command becomes something your dog does not like to hear.

-The cue has to be practised multiple times each day and in progressively complex circumstances.
-If you cat get your puppy to come reliably when there’ll no distractions, there’s no way he’ll obey when there’s a squirrel or an engaging scent pulling at his attention.
+The cue has to be practiced multiple times each day and in progressively complex circumstances.
+If you can get your puppy to come reliably when there’ll no distractions, there’s no way he’ll obey when there’s a squirrel or an engaging scent pulling at his attention.

 Teach your cue in stages.
 Start at home where there are no distractions, then go out in the yard and add a few minor distractions.
 Now practice at the dog park or some other safe, less familiar place.